 - must be aligned with the mandate and mission of the Royal College and RCI, and must demonstrate impact and sustainability;

-- project support cannot exceed three years’ duration and will not exceed CAD (Canadian Dollar) $30,000 annually in funding requests;
+- cannot exceed three years’ duration and will not exceed CAD (Canadian dollar) $30,000 annually in funding requests;

-- applicants must have a demonstrable collaboration with credible partners within the host country; and
+- must have a demonstrable collaboration with credible partners within the host country; and

-- applicants must demonstrate how their project will build local capacity.
+- must demonstrate how the project will build local capacity.

 Additional eligibility criteria considered to be an asset include:

-- a financial partnership and/or support from an external partner; and
+- financial partnerships and/or support from an external partner within the host country; and

-- applications that demonstrate partnerships with one or more organizations in Canada (i.e., Faculty of Medicine, university, registered charitable organization, National Specialty Society, Specialty Committee, or government program).
+- partnerships with one or more organizations in Canada (i.e., faculty of medicine, university, registered charitable organization, national specialty society, specialty committee, or government program).

-Is the Royal College currently accepting IDAC project applications?
+Is RCI currently accepting IDAC project applications?
 If so, what is the deadline?

 How do Fellows apply?

-If interested in the program, Fellows are required to complete an online application form.
-Note that RCI does no accept emailed or mailed applications; all applications must be completed through the online application form.
+If interested in the program, Fellows are required to complete and submit the online application form.